Table of contents

 Below are the top 10 tricks that will make using Google Sheets even more inventive and original.
 All tips come from the ebook 101 Google Sheets Tricks – available for free download!

 Controlling spreadsheet data can be a challenge.
-With the help of filters available in Google Sheets, you can easily view and analyse the data in individual columns.
+With the help of filters and custom functions available in Google Sheets, you can easily view and analyse the data in individual columns.
 Using filters, you can hide unnecessary information and display only the data that meets your criteria.
 To filter data, go to the Menu: Data→ Create a filter.

 2. Use Google Sheets to collect data from Google Forms